Structuring the Chief Information Security Officer (CISO) Organization

 Listen to the CERT podcast Structuring the Chief Information Security Officer Organization, featuring Julia Allen and Nader Mehravari interviewed by CERT researcher Lisa Young.

-View the SEI Webinar and slides: Structuring the Chief Information Security Officer Organization, December 2015.
+View the SEI Webinar Structuring the Chief Information Security Officer Organization, December 2015.